Rauno56/instrument-fetch/log.md

 - https://www.w3.org/TR/resource-timing-2/

 **21.01.25 13:05** The situation seemed worse than it was, when there's a sequence of rapid requests done.
 I didn't initially think the browser will start to throttel those from such a small number.
 That actually makes matching PRTs more reliable because there can ever be only a few requests with the same url.

+**21.01.25 14:15** Finished implementing `fetch(req: Request)`. `span.options` is empty if the user opts in using defaults.
+It would be useful and more consistent to always populate `span.options`.

+- [ ] make `span.options` reflect default options, if user didn't provide any.